The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 npx tauri signer generate -w my-key.key -p "password_without_special_chars"Avoid !, $, `, \ and other shell metacharacters in passwords used by CLI tools.
 Even inside single quotes, an intermediary layer might "helpfully" escape them.

-Abstraction layers have a cost.
-Between me pressing Enter and the command executing: Claude Code → shell-quote → eval → bash → npx → tauri-cli.
-Six layers.
-Each one could silently transform the data.
-One of them did.
+Six layers between me pressing Enter and the command executing: Claude Code → shell-quote → eval → bash → npx → tauri-cli.
+Each one could silently transform the data, and one of them did.
+The cost of an abstraction stack isn't just runtime — it's the surface area for invisible mutation.

 Logs saved me.
-Claude Code stores complete command history in JSONL files.
-I could reconstruct exactly what was executed on March 1st and compare it to April 4th.
-Without those logs, I'd have generated a new key — breaking auto-update for everyone who already installed Beetroot.
+Claude Code stores complete command history in JSONL files, so I could reconstruct exactly what was executed on March 1st and compare it to April 4th.
+Without those logs I'd have generated a new key, breaking auto-update for everyone who already installed Beetroot.

-Don't trust interactive input through wrappers.
-If your tool has a --password or -p flag, use it.
-Interactive prompts routed through terminal multiplexers, AI coding assistants, or shell wrappers are a corruption vector.
+If a tool has a --password or -p flag, use it.
+Interactive prompts routed through terminal multiplexers, AI coding assistants, or shell wrappers are a corruption vector — too many "helpful" layers between your keystrokes and the tool that actually consumes them.

 Beetroot 1.6.5 shipped the same day.
-Auto-update works.
-The backslash is documented.
+The backslash is now documented in the release runbook.